-Do you want the installation script to set up directories for server lock files and NetLDI logs?
+Set up directories for server lock files and NetLDI logs?

-The default location for server lock files and NetLDI log files is /opt/gemstone, although for compatibility with earlier products /usr/gemstone is used only if it exists.
-If the environment variable GEMSTONE\GLOBAL\DIR is defined to point to a valid directory, this overrides the default server lock files and log file location; however, all Gemstone processes that will interact on this machine must have this environment variable set to the same directory.
+The default location for server lock files and NetLDI log files is /opt/gemstone, although /usr/gemstone may be used in legacy installations.
+A different location can be specified using the environment variable GEMSTONE_GLOBAL_DIR; however, all Gemstone processes that will interact on this machine must have this environment variable set to the same directory.

-If these directories do not exist, the installation script offers to create /opt/gemstone and the subdirectories locks and log.
-Then, the script offers to set access (770) to these directories.
+If the directory does not exist, the installation script offers to create /opt/gemstone and the subdirectories locks and log, and to set access (770) to these directories.